api-platform/docs/core/getting-started.md

 ## Installing API Platform Core

 If you are starting a new project, the easiest way to get API Platform up is to install the [API Platform Distribution](../distribution/index.md).
-It ships with the API Platform Core library integrated with [the Symfony framework](https://symfony.com), [the schema generator](../schema-generator/), [Doctrine ORM](http://www.doctrine-project.org), [Elasticsearch-PHP](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html), [NelmioCorsBundle](https://github.com/nelmio/NelmioCorsBundle) and [Behat](http://behat.org).
+It comes with the API Platform Core library integrated with [the Symfony framework](https://symfony.com), [the schema generator](../schema-generator/), [Doctrine ORM](http://www.doctrine-project.org), [Elasticsearch-PHP](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html), [NelmioCorsBundle](https://github.com/nelmio/NelmioCorsBundle) and [Behat](http://behat.org).
 [Doctrine MongoDB ODM](https://www.doctrine-project.org/projects/mongodb-odm.html) can also be enabled by following the [MongoDB documentation](mongodb.md).
 Basically, it is a Symfony edition packaged with the best tools to develop a REST API and sensible default settings.

-Alternatively, you can use [Composer](http://getcomposer.org) to install the standalone bundle in an existing Symfony Flex
+Alternatively, you can use [Composer](http://getcomposer.org) to install the stand-alone bundle in an existing Symfony Flex
 project:

 `composer require api`

-There is no mandatory configuration options although [many settings are available](configuration.md).
+There are no mandatory configuration options although [many settings are available](configuration.md).

 ## Before Reading this Documentation